EinTropit/ATAM_Tests_Spring_2023/ATAM/wet4/README.md

 * we compile and add a dynamic library to /usr/lib/ - note that it will stay on your computer if you use WSL

 ### Troubleshooting
-* if you fail a test and the files are identical run: dos2unix "filepath"
+* if you fail a test and the files are identical execute: dos2unix "filepath"
 * If the premission is denied execute: chmod +x "filename"
 * If you get the following message:
   - /bin/bash^M: bad interpreter: No such file or directory